||Dr. Marvin Speece

 The Geophysical Engineering program provides interdisciplinary course study in physics, geology, math, computer science, and engineering.
 The geophysical engineer is prepared to work on teams which might include geologists, hydrologists, petroleum engineers, mining engineers, and environmental engineers.
 The Bachelor of Science degree in Geophysical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Graduates of the Geophysical Engineering Program are expected to:

 - Demonstrate an ability to apply engineering principles and techniques towards the practical application of geophysical methods.

-- Demonstrate the skills necessary to enter industry or academia, contribute at the professional level and be successful throughout their careers.
+- Demonstrate the skills necessary to enter the geophysical exploration industry, contribution at the professional level and be successful throughout their careers.

 Geophysical Engineering Program Outcomes:

 Graduates of the Geophysical Engineering Program will have demonstrated:

 - An ability to apply knowledge of mathematics, science, and engineering.